Reminder to Test Your Dial Gauge Canner

 When canning the safest option is to follow research-based recipes provided from The National Center for Home Food Preservation or the So Easy to Preserve book.
 The book is available for purchase on the NCHFP website or at the Wilkes Extension Office.

-The N.C.
-Cooperative Extension, Wilkes County Center will test your pressure gauge canner for free.
-Due to COVID-19, we request the lid be dropped off in the lobby of the Wilkes Agricultural Center.
+Schedule an appointment with Wilkes County Extension and we will test your pressure gauge canner for free.
 Please bring the lid only, the pot is not necessary.
-Then the lid will be tested, sanitized, and returned to you.
+Then the lid will be tested and returned to you.
 For questions or to set up an appointment call 336-651-7331.